 The Agile Approach

 The term Agile has been around for some time now.
 It was first defined in the Agile Manifesto (2001) and described a certain way of business thinking that would focus on creating the most value instead of predefined goals.
 Since then, various frameworks helping to implement the 4 values and 12 principles have been introduced.
-And today we have both small teams and large companies applying Agile methods with Scrum, Kanban, SAFe and many other approaches.
+And today we have both small teams and large companies applying Agile methods with Scrum, Kanban approach, scaled agile SAFe, and many other approaches.

 Agile was first created for software development teams that wanted a more lenient process that would make it easy to react to changes.
 However, since then it proved to be useful in various other departments and business fields.
 According to the 14th state of Agile report 30% of current Agile applications are happening outside of software development and IT departments.